docusign/extension-app-data-io-reference-implementation/README.md

 ## Introduction
 This reference implementation models the implementation of data input and output functionalities in an [extension app](https://developers.docusign.com/extension-apps/).

+To test a read-only data IO extension app, modify the `ReadOnlyManifest.json` file.

+To test a data IO extension app with both read and write capabilities, modify the `ReadWriteManifest.json` file.

 ## Setup instructions
 ### 1. Clone the repository
 Run the following command to clone the repository: